-Sabre 3-in-1 Pepper Spray with Key Ring
+Sabre 3-in-1 Pepper Spray With Key Ring

 The 10-foot range is good for 25 bursts, which is about five times more than other brands, according to Sabre.
-The key ring makes it easy to carry and a locking top protects from accidental discharges.
-Sabre uses military-grade tear gas for its pepper spray but steers clear of CN tear gas, which can burn the skin and eyes.
+The key ring makes it easy to carry and a locking top protects it from accidental discharges.
+Sabre uses military-grade tear gas for its pepper spray, but steers clear of CN tear gas, which can burn the skin and eyes.

 Tactical Pointed Tip Grooved Grip Kubotan

-While the Kubotan looks like a gnarly vampire stake, it has a slew of non-lethal uses for self-defense.
-Attach this lightweight aluminum stick to your keys for simple carry and, in the event of an attack, you can do one of the following: grip it to harden your fist for punching, use as a flailing weapon and whip your keys at the attacker, or take the Kubotan and strike your assailant’s hands and joints.
+While the Kubotan looks like a gnarly vampire stake, it has a slew of nonlethal uses for self-defense.
+Attach this lightweight aluminum stick to your keys for simple carry, and in the event of an attack, you can do one of the following: Grip it to harden your fist for punching, use as a flailing weapon and whip your keys at the attacker, or take the Kubotan and strike your assailant’s hands and joints.

 Brutus Bulldog Self-Defense Keychain Knuckle Weapon

 Disguised as a bulldog keychain, the Brutus Bulldog Self-Defense Knuckle Weapon becomes a spiked accessory fitting around your knuckles, made to strike an oncoming assailant and pierce the skin.
 The ABS molded plastic is said to be unbreakable.
-Cat/dog ear weapons are not legal in states that do not permit brass knuckles.
+Word to the wise, though: Cat or dog-ear weapons are not legal in states that don't permit brass knuckles.